Statistical Inference for Covariate-Adaptive Randomization Procedures: General Framework

-Under the covariate-adjusted randomization, the treatment assignments $\bm{T}$ depend on both $\bf{X}_{\text{in}}$ and $\bf{X}_{\text{ex}}$.
+Under CAR, the treatment assignments $\bm{T}$ depend on both $\bf{X}_{\text{in}}$ and $\bf{X}_{\text{ex}}$.
 The distribution of $\hat{\bm{\theta}}$ is often difficult to obtain.
-However, testing the treatment effect is often the primary goal when performing a comparative study (e.g., randomized clinical trial).
-To detect if a treatment effect exists, we have the following hypothesis testing problem,
+However, testing the treatment effect is often the primary goal when performing a comparative study (e.g., a randomized clinical trial).
+To detect whether a treatment effect exists, we have the following hypothesis testing problem,

 with the test statistic